 An air mattress is different to other types of mattress because it is portable and able to be deflated and packed away out of sight whenever it is not needed.
 The space saving nature of this type of product is useful in homes with limited rooms or floor space like apartments or smaller homes.

 The amount of air used to inflate the mattress is user controllable which is useful for anyone who prefers to adjust the firmness of their mattress personally.

 These mattresses are one of the most affordable temporary bedding solutions.

 Air mattresses are available in a variety of widths and heights.
 One option is a raised (otherwise known as “double high”) type.
 The raised mattress is a different height depending on the manufacturer and the model, with a height of 18-22-inches being fairly commonplace.

-The raised air mattress or air bed type will have its own platform, which elevates the user above the floor at a similar height to that of a regular boxspring bed or memory foam bed.
-For this reason, the raised air mattress has a similar appearance and is a comfortable purchase for many people interested in the benefits of an air mattress.
+The raised air mattresses or air bed type will have its own platform, which elevates the user above the floor at a similar height to that of a regular boxspring bed or memory foam bed.
+For this reason, the raised mattress has a similar appearance and is a comfortable purchase for many people interested in the benefits of this mattress.
 Many products of this type come with a built-in air pump and a control system, which may or may not have an automatic inflate function.
-One negative to raised air mattresses is that they are less portable than the low profile ones, which are more of a simple mattress, less of an air bed, in design.
+One negative to raised mattresses is that they are less portable than the low profile ones, which are more of a simple mattress, less of an air bed, in design.